Table of contents

 You know how most customer service representatives sound like they’d rather be doing something else?
 Zappos goes out of the way to ensure their reps are different.
 Says customer service trainer, Megan Petrini, “We want to distinguish the service experience for every customer, on each and every phone call.”

 Zappos employees are free of scripts and textbook replies.
-Instead, they’re encouraged to develop personal connections with every caller.
+Instead, they’re encouraged to develop personal connections by trying to understand how every customer feels.
 If they hear a dog in the background, they’ll chat about pets.
 If they can gauge a caller is stressed, they’ll ask if they can help.

 Customer service conversations at Zappos often comprise a gamut of topics other than the usual exchange, order, and returns requests.
-Kids, sports, current events; employees discuss anything that helps them forge a bond with customers.
+Kids, sports, current events; employees discuss anything that helps them forge good customer relationships.